-How 5G will move the cloud to the next level
+How 5G technology will move the cloud to the next level

 5G will speed up the cloud in 2020

-The 5G technology is about to arrive and according to experts, it will be one of the engines that will push, more than ever, the development and application of augmented reality, smart cities, smart cars, networking robots and, in general, everything related to the internet of things.
+The 5G technology is about to arrive.
+According to experts, it will be one of the engines that will push, more than ever, the development and application of augmented reality, smart cities, smart cars, networking robots and everything related to the internet of things.

-The implementation of 5G will be so important that even the US government is thinking about the possibility of creating a public company that becomes a 5G supplier, according to a report by Axios.
+The implementation of 5G technology will be so important that even the US government is thinking of creating a public company that becomes a 5G supplier, according to a report by Axios.

 But why is 5G so important for cloud computing?
 How does it work and how will it improve our interaction with digital technology?
-Find the answers to this and other questions about 5G in this article.
+Find the answers to this and other questions about 5G here.

 What is 5G?